 Little Qualicum Falls Provincial Park is on the Little Qualicum River just west of Parksville, the park has one waterfall after another as the Little Qualicum River rushes from Cameron lake and heads to the sea.
 The river runs through some incredible canyons surrounded by a beautiful west coast forest setting.

 This is one of the most magnificent parks on Vancouver Island, Little Qualicum Falls starts on the southern shore of Cameron Lake which is right next to the awesome Cathedral Grove rain forest.
 There are many walking and hiking trails in and around the park for you to enjoy.
 Loop trails on both sides of the Little Qualicum River provide access to many swimming holes and to the upper and lower falls.

-Cameron Lake day use area has the best swimming opportunities in the park.
+Little Qualicum Falls day-use area provides picnic tables, a picnic shelter, flush toilets, and freshwater.
+Cameron Lake day-use area has the best swimming opportunities in the park.
 There are picnic tables and pit toilets provided off a small parking lot at the southern end of the lake.
-Fires are prohibited in the day use area and animals must be on a leash at all times and are not allowed on beach areas.
+Fires are prohibited in the day-use area and animals must be on a leash at all times and are not allowed on beach areas.

 Located east of Parksville near Errington, just outside Coombs is the Englishman River Falls, l have spent many an afternoon walking the trails around these falls and in the fall, its a great place for viewing spawning salmon.
 The falls are incredible.